Frequently Asked Questions

 If an operation is needed we will help to arrange this for you.
 Surgery will require admission to one of the various hospitals in and around London where our consultants have admitting privileges.
 The surgeon’s PA will be able to help book this for you.
-The hospitals that we work with include King Edward VII’s Hospital, The London Clinic, Highgate Private Hospital and The Weymouth Hospital.
+The hospitals that we work with include Mayo Clinic Healthcare, The London Clinic, Highgate Private Hospital and The Weymouth Hospital.

 All medical insurers usually cover these hospitals, however, it is important to always check with your insurer regarding your proposed operation and cover for the hospital and all fees.
 We will assist you with any information that you require.
 For information on the surgical fees for a selection of our top operations, please download our surgical fees document.

 You will be provided with instructions of when to stop eating and drinking and when to arrive at the hospital.
 On the day of admission, the hospital’s admission clerk will ask you some questions and will want to confirm your method of payment.
 Please bring your insurance details and if you are self funding then you will have to settle the hospital bill prior to admission.